Hedge storms to record Porsche pole

 The records fell as the progress of the 992 Porsche 911 was translated into superior lap times for the top thirteen qualifiers.

 Pro-class points leader Jackson Walls set a 1:50.1152 to set the first benchmark lap, 0.2485 ahead of Hall and Max Vidau, who was fastest in Friday practice.
-Supercars drivers Dylan O’Keefe was next – ahead of Coulthard and Tander.
+Supercars drivers Dylan O’Keefe was next – ahead of Fabian Coulthard and Garth Tander, who is making a cameo in the series this weekend.

-At the midway point, Hedge was fastest from O’Keefe, McBride, Wall, Quinn.
-Hall, Wood, Pancione, Wall and Alex Davison in tenth.
+At the midway point, Hedge was fastest from O’Keefe, McBride, Walls, Ryder Quinn, Bayley Hall, Dale Wood, Christian Pancione, David Wall and Alex Davison in tenth.

 With most of the front runners fitting four fresh Michelin tyres, Walls jumped to P1 with a 1:49.3152 with five minutes remaining.
 Simon Fallon jumped to P5, before Vidau knocked him off with a 1:49.5138.
 Fallon then went faster to be fourth fastest with a 1:49.4886 in the Sonic Racing Porsche.